alessiodevoto/peekvit/README.md

 Before testing, don't forget to `pip install -r requirements.txt`.

-### How To: run a quick experiment wiht default parameters
+### How To: run a quick experiment with default parameters
 - Edit the path to your workspace and wandb credentials in `train_config.yaml`.
 - Run `python train/train.py`